88lexd/lexd-solutions/aws-wordpress/1-infra-configuration/2-general-setup/README.md

 ```
 **IMPORTANT**

 The above is NOT very secure!
 My credentials are saved locally on my machine and it does not expire!
-Later on I will need to setup a role which requires MFA and then have a script that can perform the assume role function to retrieve a temporary token via STS

-Instead, should use assume roles! see my blog here:https://lexdsolutions.com/2021/09/how-to-assume-role-on-aws-and-using-python/
+Instead, should use assume roles! see my blog post here: https://lexdsolutions.com/2021/09/how-to-assume-role-on-aws-and-using-python/

 ## Run Terraform
 After setting up the above, can now run Terraform to apply the template.